Menstruation Research Conference 2026

 Join us for two days of menstruation research in Brighton on the 7th and 8th of July 2026

-We are delighted to announce that the Menstruation Research Conference this year will be co-hosted by 4M (Menarche, Menstruation, Menopause & Mental Health) Consortium and the Menstruation Research Network (MRN) at the Brighton and Sussex Medical School, University of Sussex, on the 7th and 8th July 2026.
+The Menstruation Research Conference 2026 will be co-hosted by 4M (Menarche, Menstruation, Menopause & Mental Health) Consortium and the Menstruation Research Network (MRN) at the Brighton and Sussex Medical School, University of Sussex, on the 7th and 8th July 2026.

 We look forward to bringing together researchers, clinicians, industry partners, policymakers, charities, artists, and community voices.
 The conference will explore menstruation as a psychosocial, biomedical and environmental experience across the life course.